 Looking for more on the science behind these and other immune support basics, and a better grasp on this growing market?
-Head to www.NaturallyInformed.net to view the entire Taking Control of the Immunity & Wellness Market event on demand, and stay tuned for the rest of the series.
+Head to www.NaturallyInformed.net to view the entire Taking Control of the Immunity & Wellness Market event on demand, and check out parts 2, 3, and 4 of this series.
 WF

 - “Overview of the Immune System.”
 National Institute of Allergy and Infectious Diseases.
 Posted 12/30/2013.
 Accessed 12/1/2020. https://www.niaid.nih.gov/research/immune-system-overview

 - Beatriz Aristizábal and Angel González, “Innate Immune System.”
 In: JM Anaya et al., “Autoimmunity: From Bench to Bedside.”
 El Rosario University Press.
 2013.
 Accessed 12/1/2020. https://www.ncbi.nlm.nih.gov/books/NBK459455/

 - Makayla Meixner, “Astragalus: An Ancient Root with Health Benefits,” Healthline.
 Posted 10/31/2018.
 Accessed 12/1/2020. https://www.healthline.com/nutrition/astragalus

 - “Echinacea for the Common Cold,” WebMD.
 Accessed 12/1/2020. https://www.webmd.com/cold-and-flu/cold-guide/echinacea-common-cold#1

 - Elise Mandl, “Elderberry: Benefits and Dangers.”
 Healthline.
 Posted 03/8/2018.
 Accessed 12/1/2020. https://www.healthline.com/nutrition/elderberry